msamylea/nvidia-alm/README.md

   - Quick data transformations and aggregations

 - **cuML**: A suite of GPU-accelerated machine learning algorithms that provides scikit-learn-like APIs.
 In this project, cuML is used for:
-  - Accelerated linear regression modeling
+  - Accelerated linear regression modeling for on the fly plot generation
   - Fast train-test splits for model evaluation
   - Potential for other machine learning tasks (clustering, dimensionality reduction, etc.)